dschmenk/apple2pi/README.md

 T0:23:respawn:/sbin/getty -L ttyAMA0 115200 vt100
 </code>

-To adjust the NTSC output so it fits nicely on my //c monitor, I adjusted the setting in /boot/config.txt such that:
+To adjust the NTSC output so it fits nicely on my //c monitor, I edited the setting in /boot/config.txt such that:

 <code>
 overscan_left=26